Absolute Best Way to Clean any Type of Tile Flooring: Don't use Vinegar or Bleach!

 For routine cleaning & maintenance use a neutral tile cleaner with a pH of 7.
 This will keep your tile looking its best and will not harm the tile sealer you have applied.
 Mix the neutral cleaner according to instructions (usually 1-2 ounces to a gallon) mop on and rinse off with a clean damp mop.
 To keep your tile looking great I recommend a routine cleaning at least 1-3 times a week.

-If you have any questions before starting your tile cleaning project feel free to give us a call and be sure to leave us your comments below on the results you achieved using our suggestions.
+If you have any questions before starting your tile cleaning project, or feel you need a professional tile cleaner, please feel free to give us a call and be sure to leave us your comments below on the results you achieved using our suggestions.
 We so look forward to hearing from you!

 Carpet Renovations, Inc. | Tile Cleaning Service | (918) 437-1956 | Serving The Tulsa Area Since 1986!